iqual-ch/drupal-platform/docs/configuration.md

 # Configuration

-> [!CAUTION]
-> This documentation is **deprecated** and updating is in progress.

 The project setup allows a lot of customization using multiple configuration options.
-The runtime and Drupal environment can be modified for project needs, even on a per-environment basis.
+The runtime and Drupal environment can be modified for project needs.

 ## Drupal Platform Package Variables

-Assets and configuration managed by the Drupal Platform has to be customized using the available package variables.
+Assets and configuration managed by the Drupal Platform have to be customized using the available package variables.
 These can be set in the `composer.json`'s `extra.project-scaffold` section.
 To apply the changes run `composer project:scaffold`.
-By default the package will only prompt for the required variables (marked with a [`*`]) and vanity variables (market with a [`~`]) on initial installation of the package, during an update or when executing `composer project:update`.
+By default the package will only prompt for the required variables (marked with a [`*`]) and vanity variables (marked with a [`~`]) on initial installation of the package, during an update or when executing `composer project:update`.

 <details>
 <summary>List of available package variables</summary>